3 simple steps to lose weight as fast as possible. Read now

 Salmonella contamination can happen in one of two ways:

-Indirect contamination can happen during production, handling, or food preparation.
+Indirect contamination can occur during production, handling, or food preparation.

 Consuming contaminated eggs can cause food poisoning.

 Symptoms of Salmonella food poisoning include stomach cramps, diarrhea, vomiting, and fever.
-These symptoms usually appear 6 hours to 6 days after contracting an infection and may last 4 to 7 days after eating the food contaminated with the bacteria.
+These symptoms usually appear 6 hours to 6 days after infection and may last 4 to 7 days.

-Between 1995 and 2002, eggs were identified as the source of 53% of all cases of Salmonella reported to the Centers for Disease Control and Prevention (CDC).
-In 2013, it was estimated that Salmonella caused around 1 million instances of illnesses in the United States.
+Between 1995 and 2002, eggs were identified as the source of 53% of all Salmonella cases reported to the Centers for Disease Control and Prevention (CDC).
+In 2013, it was estimated that Salmonella caused around 1 million illnesses in the United States.

-Pasteurization is one method that is often employed to prevent the possibility of Salmonella contamination.
-This process uses a heating treatment to reduce the number of bacteria and other microorganisms in foods.
+Pasteurization is one method often employed to prevent Salmonella contamination.
+This process uses heat treatment to reduce the number of bacteria and other microorganisms in foods.

 The U.S. Department of Agriculture (USDA) considers it safe to use in-shell raw eggs if they are pasteurized.

-Summary: Raw eggs may contain a type of pathogenic bacteria called Salmonella, which can cause food poisoning.
-Using pasteurized eggs lessens the possibility of contracting a Salmonella infection.
+Summary: Raw eggs may contain pathogenic bacteria called Salmonella, which can cause food poisoning.
+Using pasteurized eggs lowers the risk of contracting a Salmonella infection.

 Salmonella infection can be riskier for certain people

-While most people who experience Salmonella food poisoning get better quickly, some people are at a higher risk for contracting an infection and may have more severe symptoms.
+While most people who experience Salmonella food poisoning recover quickly, some are at higher risk for severe symptoms.

-Those who are older, pregnant, with a compromised immune system, and young children should avoid eating raw eggs and foods containing them — especially if the eggs have not been pasteurized.
+Those who are older, pregnant, have compromised immune systems, and young children should avoid eating raw eggs and foods containing them — especially if the eggs have not been pasteurized.

 How to minimize the risk of bacterial infection

-According to the CDC, there are a few ways you can minimize the risk of contracting a Salmonella infection:
+According to the CDC, there are several ways to minimize the risk of contracting a Salmonella infection:

-While all these steps help, one of the best ways to eliminate the risk of contracting Samonella is to cook eggs thoroughly.
+While all these steps help, one of the best ways to eliminate the risk of contracting Salmonella is to cook eggs thoroughly.

-Summary: Buying pasteurized and refrigerated eggs can lower the risk of contracting a Salmonella infection.
-Proper storage and handling after you purchase them is also necessary.
+Summary: Buying pasteurized and refrigerated eggs lowers the risk of Salmonella infection.
+Proper storage and handling after purchase are also necessary.

 Summary